Paruresis: Treatment

-In terms of treating the mental aspect of paruresis, such treatment can be achieved by graduated exposure therapy and cognitive behavioral therapy.
-In graduated exposure therapy, the subject has a trusted person stand outside the restroom at first, and once the fear is overcome the observer is brought closer in, until step by step the phobia is vanquished.
-The International Paruresis Association provides a detailed discussion of this method on its website.
+In terms of treating the mental aspect of paruresis, such treatment can be achieved by systematic desensitisation and cognitive behavioral therapy.
+In systematic desensitisation, the subject has a trusted person stand outside the restroom at first, and once the fear is overcome the observer is brought closer in, until step by step the phobia is vanquished.
+There is a detailed description of how the process of systematic desensitisation can be applied for people who have paruresis on the UK Paruresis Trust website.
+In addition to systematic desensitisation, cognitive behavioral therapy is used to change a patient's mental approach to the condition, from one of a person who cannot urinate, to a person who can urinate or is not overly fearful when they can't publicly urinate.

-In addition to gradual exposure therapy, cognitive behavioral therapy is used to change a patient's mental approach to the condition, from one of a person who cannot urinate, to a person who can urinate or is not overly fearful when they can't publicly urinate.
+The Diagnostic and Statistical Manual of Mental Disorders (DSM-5) classifies paruresis as a social anxiety disorder (SAD).
+In the UK NICE (National Institute for Health and Social Care Excellence) Guidelines set out Recognition, Assessment and Treatment for Social Anxiety Disorders.

 History

-The term paruresis was coined by Williams and Degenhart (1954) in their paper "Paruresis: a survey of a disorder of micturition" in the Journal of General Psychology 51:19-29.
+The term paruresis was coined by Williams and Degenhart (1954) in their paper "Paruresis: a survey of a disorder of micturition" in the Journal of General Psychology 51:19–29.
 They surveyed 1,419 college students and found 14.4% had experienced paruresis, either incidentally or continuously.